FAQ's: Your Questions Answered

 While the testing process described above seems complete and comprehensive it is significant to note that the majority of the testing activities are conducted under the exclusive direction and control of the pharmaceutical manufacturer itself.
 Some critics of this arrangement have suggested that the drug companies, in an effort to promote their own self interest for profit and getting their product to the market in as short a time period as possible, may take short cuts at the expense of potential consumers to have a drug approved and placed into the stream of commerce.

 Questions about how a drug gets approved to be sold to the public?
 Concerns about your rights if a defective medicine causes you to be injured?
-Call the Law Office of Dan Newlin & Partners today.
+Call Dan Newlin Injury Attorneys today.
 We would be honored to answer any questions you may have about Pharmaceutical Malpractice and defective drugs.
 Help is just a phone call away.
 Call (407) 888-8000.
 In a free phone call you can get valuable information to help you receive all the benefits you deserve and protect all of your legal rights if you are injured as the result of a defective drug.
 Call us now.